-- The tool you want to monitor must provide parallel support, such as SCons -j, or MSBuild /m switch, and so on. - Electrify does not provide any of Electric Make's dependency detection or correction features.
+- The tool you want to monitor must provide parallel support, such as SCons. - Electrify does not provide any of Electric Make's dependency detection or correction features.
 The build tools you use with Electrify must be capable of accurate parallel execution on their own. - The information written into annotation is more limited with Electrify than what is provided by Electric Make.
 Electrify annotation provides information only on the commands executed on the cluster, including command lines, file usage, and raw command output.
 Electrify does not provide information about dependencies, job relationships, targets, or other logical build structure data.